vladimir-v-diaz/demo/README.md

 an endless stream of data, causing harm to clients (e.g., a disk partition filling up or memory exhaustion).
 In this simulated attack, we attach extra data to one of the target files available on the repository.
-The client should only download the exact number bytes it expected for a requested target file.
+The client should only download the exact number of bytes it expects for a requested target file (according to what is listed in trusted metadata).

 ```Bash
 $ python -c "print 'a' * 1000" >> repository/targets/file1.txt